Simonsimu/PrettyPrintJson/README.md

 The features of the project are available by passing some commands given below:

-**--from-** *filepath*   : Takes the file path of a json file from the command line argument
+**--from-file=** *filepath*   : Takes the file path of a json file from the command line argument

-**--indent-** *n*        : This command is used to set the required value of indent(here n is an integer)
+**--indent=** *n*             : This command is used to set the required value of indent(here n is an integer)

 **--validate**                : This command checks wether a json file is valid or not

 **--compact-output**          : This command will print the json file without any spaces which means it is the most minimizable form of your file

 **--prettyprint**             : It beautifies your code and print the json file in pretty print format

   **--replace**               : It modifies the given file to prettyprint format

 **--replacecompact**          : It modifies the given file into compact format

 **How to use:**